Application of these Terms and Conditions

 11. Confidentiality

-11.3 The Receiving Party may disclose Confidential Information to those of its officers, employees and Affiliates who reasonably need to receive the Confidential Information to market the Company's and its Affiliates' services to the Disclosing Party or its Affiliates.
+11.3 The Receiving Party may also disclose Confidential Information to those of its officers, employees and Affiliates who reasonably need to receive the Confidential Information to market the Company's and its Affiliates' services to the Disclosing Party or its Affiliates, provided always that such disclosures are limited, appropriate, and in line with customary professional conduct.

-11.4 The Client consents to the Company including the Client's name, trademark and/or logo on the Company's website and other promotional materials for marketing purposes.
+11.4 The Client consents to the Company including the Client's name, trademark and/or logo on the Company's website and other promotional materials for marketing purposes otherwise agreed in writing.

-11.5 In all cases the obligation of confidentiality shall be deemed to end one (1) year after the end of performance of the Contract in question or in the absence of a concluded Contract one year from the end of the Negotiations.
+11.5 In all cases the obligation of confidentiality shall be deemed to end one (1) year after the end of performance of the contract or fixture in question or in the absence of a concluded contract or fixture one year from the end of the Negotiations.

 11.6 If the Parties have entered into a non-disclosure agreement ("NDA") regarding the disclosure of Confidential Information, the terms and conditions of the NDA shall apply regarding such disclosure to the exclusion of this Clause.